vblanco20-1/vulkan-guide/vkguide_new_source/chapter_2/vulkan_shader_code.md

 To initialize a pool, we use `vkCreateDescriptorPool` and give it an array of PoolSizeRatio.
 Thats a structure that contains a type of descriptor (same VkDescriptorType as on the bindings above ), alongside a ratio to multiply the maxSets parameter is.
 This lets us directly control how big the pool is going to be. maxSets controls how many VkDescriptorSets we can create from the pool in total, and the pool sizes give how many individual bindings of a given type are owned.

+Now we need the last function, `DescriptorAllocator::allocate`.
+Here it is.

+^code descriptor_alloc shared/vk_descriptors.cpp

+We need to fill the `VkDescriptorSetAllocateInfo`.
+It needs the descriptor pool we will allocate from, how many descriptor sets to allocate, and the set layout.

 # Initializing the layout and descriptors
 Lets add a new function to VulkanEngine and some new members we will use.